lucidspriter/SpriterPlusPlus/README.md

 Each flyweight instance minimizes cycles spent in random access and iteratating through containers using stored pointers and iterators wherever possible.

 ## Included example
-Sfml for display and sound playback.
+Sfml for display and sound playback

 Two examples for loading: TinyXml and PugiXml